tpaschalis/tpaschalis.github.io/_posts/2019-04-16-vim-go-setup.markdown

 ### Using NERDTree
 The only command you need for NERDTree to help in your day-to-day workflow is  `:NERDTreeToggle`, to open and close the side file explorer.
 Switch between your code and NERDTree window using `Ctrl-WW` (double W) or `Ctrl-W + ArrowKey`.

-You can define shortcut like `Ctrl-G` (or any other one) to get NERDTree out of the way or into focus by adding something like this in your `~/.vimrc`
+You can define a shortcut like `Ctrl-G` (or some other one) to get NERDTree out of the way or into focus by adding something like this in your `~/.vimrc`
 ```vim
 " NERDTree plugin specific commands
 :nnoremap <C-g> :NERDTreeToggle<CR>